giacco/SurveyApp/README.md

 # SurveyApp
-Simple Survey App in javascript, using w3css as syle
+Simple Survey App in javascript, using w3css as syle.
+NOTE: It is only client side application.
+The backend is modelled with a json file.
+      Look at question.json in ./js/ folder

 # Download
 Clone this repo or download as zip